idealparable/BibleQ/HowToRead.md

 In the latter case it's often wrongly claimed to imply God had done something wrong, but the rest of the Bible shows God had a plan for humanity, which is also implied by bothering to save some of them on the ark.
 The strong wording, though, may imply more than merely an anthropomorphism; Jesus may have been manifested as a living anthropomorphism of God all along, and experiencing emotions in a way similar to a human.

-##### 1:6-8 Expansive Sky
+##### 1(Genesis).1:6-8 Expansive Sky

-[/6 God said, “Let there be an expanse in the middle of the waters, and let it divide the waters from the waters.”
+<blockquote><span class="bbq">/6 God said, “Let there be an expanse in the middle of the waters, and let it divide the waters from the waters.”
 7 God made the expanse, and divided the waters which were under the expanse from the waters which were above the expanse; and it was so.
 8 God called the expanse “sky”.
-There was evening and there was morning, a second day./]
+There was evening and there was morning, a second day./</span></blockquote>

 The meaning of expanse (as well as waters above) is the subject of a lot of my focus, and my reasoning on it is too involved to try to summarize sufficiently here.